 Be adventurous in editing your photos!

-- Instagram, our favorite app, recently added a ton of new tools for editing your photos, and they’re pretty spiffy!
+Instagram: Our favorite app, recently added a ton of new tools for editing your photos, and they’re pretty spiffy!
 Be sure your app is up-to-date, then click the wrench tool when you’re uploading a photo to try out some of the new tricks.
-I love the Luxe and level tools for adding some oomph to my photos.

-- I used to use Afterlight a lot more than I do now, but it has a ton of cool filters and cropping tools.
+Afterlight: I used to use this one a lot more than I do now, but it has a ton of cool filters and cropping tools.

-- When my photo isn’t quite level or symmetrical, I use SKRWT to make my lines straight and perfect.
+SKWRT: When my photo isn’t quite level or symmetrical, I use SKRWT to make my lines straight and perfect.
 It’s a lifesaver if you’re a perfectionist for stuff like that!
+VSCO and Instagram now have a similar tool, but I still think this one is the most precise.

-- I love Mextures for its beautiful lens flares, film textures, grunge vintage filters and landscape enhancements.
+Mextures: I love this one for its beautiful lens flares, film textures, grunge vintage filters and landscape enhancements.
 You can layer and adjust the transparency of the filters, save the steps as formulas that you can use again and again.

 Other camera apps

-- LVL Cam uses your phone’s gyroscope/compass to help you take a straight-on photo.
+LVL Cam: It uses your phone’s gyroscope/compass to help you take a straight-on photo.

-- If you’re missing the timer feature on a point-and-shoot or D-SLR, Timer Cam is for you.
+Timer Cam: If you’re missing the timer feature on a point-and-shoot or D-SLR, a timer app is for you.
 I recommend a phone tripod for getting the best still shots.

 Develop a routine.